-7.5.2 Risk Assessment Projections
+7.5.2 Risk Assessment Projections - Multi-Year Drought Scenario

 Based on information provided by SCWA, SCWA does not anticipate any supply shortfalls in the 2021 through 2025 period, even under hydrologically dry conditions.
-Based on the current reservoir levels MMWD's local supply system, however, supplies are expected to be constrained in the near term.
+Based on the current reservoir levels of MMWD's local supply system, however, supplies are expected to be constrained in the near term.
+Table 7-11 below shows the comparison between projected supplies and demands from 2021 through 2025.